-Over the years we have photographed the Golden Gate Bridge from every different angle.
+Over the years we have photographed San Francisco's famed Golden Gate Bridge from every different angle.
 Both from the ocean side at Baker Beach and the Bay side by Crissy Field.
 We have brought our married couples to Fort Point and put them practically under the bridge when it was foggy and also when it was clear.
 We even have photographed the bridge while walking across and from the parking lot.
 We continue to try new things to keep our approach fresh and to thrill our clients.
 This particular image was taken on a small hill at Crissy Field.
 We only know of 1 or 2 other wedding photographers who use this spot or understand how to shoot it.
 The lighting is tricky and it's nearly impossible to pull it off without huge power in our lighting equipment.
 We took a series of photos of this great couple on top of this mound in various poses and then asked them if they wanted to jump (we ALWAYS ask and never tell).
 A little bit of luck was added with the cool partial cloud cover that happened to be present.
 It almost looks like they are jumping over the Golden Gate Bridge.
 Are they?
 Maybe it only looks that way because their feet are clearing the bridge.